Johann Zarco: 2018

-In 2018, he started the season with a pole position in Qatar, before dropping to finish 8th.
-He finished 2nd in the Argentinian and Spanish Grands Prix, and achieved another pole position at his home French Grand Prix before crashing out of the race.
-In Malaysia he repeated his 3rd place podium finish from the previous year, and again finished 6th in the rider's championship standings.
+In 2018, Zarco started the season with a pole position in Qatar, before dropping to finish eighth.
+He finished second in the Argentinian and Spanish Grands Prix, and achieved another pole position at his home French Grand Prix before crashing out of the race.
+In Malaysia, he repeated his third place podium finish from the previous year, and again finished sixth in the rider's championship standings.

 Red Bull KTM Factory Racing (early 2019)

-In early 2018 it was announced that Zarco would ride for the factory KTM team on a two-year contract from 2019.
+In early 2018, it was announced that Zarco would ride for the factory KTM team on a two-year contract from 2019.
 Following a difficult start to 2019 season where he struggled, managing barely to finish within the points-scoring positions, Zarco and KTM made the shock announcement at their home Austrian Grand Prix that they had reached a mutual agreement to end Zarco's contract prematurely at the end of the season.
 Despite initial intentions to complete the season with Zarco, KTM elected to release him unconditionally two races later after the Misano Grand Prix and replace him with test rider Mika Kallio for the remainder of the season, citing "lost hope" in the situation with Zarco's "negative attitude" before his impending departure.